 English

-We have a broad and diverse curriculum, which we have revised extensively over the past three years.
-Pupils will see themselves and their lives reflected in the texts they study and the writing they produce, as well encountering experiences from perspectives other than their own.
-We believe passionately that the importance of the study of English Literature lies in the response of the individual to the texts studied and produce, and seek to champion creativity and individuality in our pupils’ work.
+In English Lessons at Wilson’s we foster the enjoyment of reading, writing, speaking and listening, and our goal is always for pupils to leave lessons with broadened horizons, ready and keen to read, write and speak for themselves.
+We have a broad and diverse curriculum; pupils will see themselves and their lives reflected in the texts they study and the writing they produce, as well encountering experiences from perspectives other than their own.
+We believe passionately that the importance of the study of English Literature lies in the response of the individual to the texts studied and produced.

 Our Staff